 Most companies have a “starter kit” that you purchase first.
 This will give you familiarity with the product but you may end up wanting to still purchase additional items outside the starter kit, depending on what products you think your clients will want to see and try.
 This chart actually breaks down various direct sales company start up costs.
 There are often monthly website fees as well.

-LimeLight by Alcone This is the line that I’ve personally chosen to make available to clients who are interested and I’ve reviewed it extensively here.
-I chose LimeLight because it’s the RCMA foundation I’ve used exclusively in my kit for 4+ years, original MAC formula eyeshadows, the industry’s most high coverage concealer and safe skincare.
+LimeLife by Alcone is a line that I’ve reviewed extensively here.
+I like it because their foundation is the RCMA foundation I’ve used exclusively in my kit for 4+ years, original MAC formula eyeshadows, the industry’s most high coverage concealer and safe skincare.
 They are pro products from a New York makeup artist institution, Alcone Company.
-The company was created because of and for artists and over half of the LimeLight Beauty Guides are working makeup artists.
-If you have more questions, ask as this is obviously the one I have the most answers for.
+The company was created because of and for artists and over half of the LimeLife Beauty Guides are working makeup artists.

 Beautycounter has become very popular and I’m sure you know someone that sells it.
-I listened to an interview with the founder, Gregg Renfrow, and I was impressed.
+I listened to an interview with the founder, Gregg Renfrow, and I really liked her.
 I consider this line to be a bit more skincare focused, but the branding is really clean and the products are safe.
 The pigment isn’t powerful so this will definitely be on the more natural side.

 Private labeling is branding a product with a name and logo of your choosing.
 The product itself is not a unique formula or color you’ve developed yourself.
 This can be a good option for those who want to eventually formulate a line, but want to test the waters first.
 It’s a great intro to brand development and allows you to choose how you want to represent yourself.
 All points of consideration are the same as wholesaling with a few additional factors.